Kong/docs.konghq.com/api-specs/readme.md

-This is a temporary directory that exists solely for the purpose of generating "Run on Insomnia" buttons.
+This directory stores API specs for the creation of the  "Run on Insomnia" buttons found on the [API docs page](https://docs.konghq.com/api/).
+This directory is also the source of truth for the beta Kong Gateway Enterprise and Open Source Admin API specs.

-The latest versions of the API spec are available at https://docs.konghq.com/api/ -- [Kong-EE](/gateway/api/admin-ee/3.3.0.x/), [Kong-OSS](/gateway/api/admin-oss/3.3.x/)
+The latest consumable versions of the API spec are available at https://docs.konghq.com/api/

-## How to update API documentation
+## How to update Gateway admin API documentation

 While we are in beta the process is as follows:

 If you have to add/delete an endpoint, edit parameters, add parameter descriptions, add examples, etc **Edit the spec directly**.

-If you want to update API endpoint descriptions, edit the **Overlay.yaml** file in the directory of the appropriate API spec.
+## Update non-admin API specs

+The source of truth for all other specs is the [platform-api](https://github.com/Kong/platform-api) repo.
+Open a PR against a spec to update it .